Are you planning a trip to Chengdu, the capital of Sichuan province in China? Find out some of the things you can do and see in this beautiful city.

 - As I mentioned, before deciding when you want to visit Chengdu consider the weather.
 Most probably this city won’t be your only destination but generally speaking spring and autumn are the best seasons to visit most of the places in China.

-- Remember that most of the western social medias and websites are censored in China.
+- Remember that most western social media and websites are censored in China.
+To use them you need a VPN.

-- Visa is required for most of the nationalities.
-Keep in mind that it can take a while to get it and you might need to do some paper work.
-If you are only planning to visit Chengdu starting from 2019 there is a new 144-hour visa-free transit policy.
+- A Visa is required for most nationalities.
+Keep in mind that it can take a while to get it and you might need to do some paperwork.
+If you are only planning to visit Chengdu there is a new 144-hour visa-free transit policy.
 Keep in mind that if you get this type of temporary visa you won’t be allowed to leave the city.

-- The language barrier can be a big problem when travelling in China.
-Fortunately more and more people can now speak a bit of English especially in bigger cities like Chengdu.
+- The language barrier can be a big problem when traveling in China.
+Fortunately more and more people can now speak a bit of English, especially in bigger cities like Chengdu.

 - If you are lost and you need to ask for some directions, ask at least to 3 different people.
 That’s a basic rule I use and so far has proved to be quite good.

-- There are plenty of accommodation options in Chengdu and booking.com it’s a good resource to find good deals.
+- There are plenty of accommodation options in Chengdu and booking.com it’s a good resource to find good deals, although the best option when traveling in China is Trip.com.
 Keep in mind that the main difference between international hotels and Chinese hotels (4 or 5 stars) it’s the breakfast.
-If you don’t mind noodles and fried rice for breakfast Chinese hotels are a cheaper options.
+If you don’t mind noodles and fried rice for breakfast Chinese hotels are a cheaper option.
 If breakfast it’s important then go for the International hotels

 If you are planning a trip to China don’t miss my complete travel guide to the Middle Kingdom.
 Here you